 Hube now ordered the pocket to be reduced in size, so shortening its front and increasing the density of its defence.
 Just before the 1st Ukrainian Front had completed the encirclement, Hube had requested from the Oberkommando des Heeres the authority to use mobile defence tactics during the breakout, but this request was refused.
 However, once the encirclement was complete, the situation changed.
 The heavy snow meant that the limited weight of supplies which could be delivered were insufficient to maintain the fighting strength of the 1st Panzerarmee.
 The neighbouring German armies, which were General Otto Wöhler’s 8th Army to the south-east and Raus’s 4th Panzerarmee to the north-west, were unable to attempt a major relief operation.

 At this point the Germans received from Zhukov an ultimatum to surrender, or be captured and killed.
 Hube responded by reorganising his forces within what was now deemed a Kessel (cauldron).
 The original four corps were re-formed into three Korpsgruppen (corps groups), namely General Hans Gollnick’s Korpsgruppe 'Gollnick', Breith’s Korpsgruppe 'Breith' and von der Chevallerie’s Korpsgruppe 'von der Chevallerie'.
 As the forces in the pocket were being revised, von Manstein had been arguing with Hitler for the trapped 1st Panzerarmee to be allowed to break out, and that a relief force should be sent to assist the effort.
-After one heated argument, Hitler finally agreed and ordered Hube to attempt a break-out.
+After one heated argument, Hitler finally agreed and ordered Hube to attempt a breakout.

-However, the decision about the direction the break-out was to take was difficult.
+However, the decision about the direction the breakout was to take was difficult.
 Hube wished to move to the south, across the Dniestr river and into Romania. von Manstein realised that such a move would rob his army group of a Panzer army which it so desperately needed, because a long withdrawal would be required in order to move the 1st Panzerarmee from Romania back to the front line.
 Vezérõrnagy István Kiss’s weak Hungarian VII Corps was holding a sector to the west of the Kamenets-Podolsky pocket, however, so a break-out to the west would allow the 1st Panzerarmee to rejoin the front almost immediately. von Manstein therefore ordered Hube to break out in this area and thus provide support for the Hungarian troops.
 So the 1st Panzerarmee was to break out toward Tarnopol, where relief forces, led by SS-Obergruppenführer und General der Waffen-SS Paul Hausser’s II SS Panzerkorps, were to meet them.

 From Kamenets-Podolsky to Tarnopol is about 150 miles (245 km) across several river lines and, at this time, through muddy terrain.
 The west was also where Hube expected to meet the strongest Soviet resistance, but nonetheless Hube divided his forces into two columns and prepared to move to the west.

 On 27 March the advance guard of the 1st Panzerarmee began to move toward the Zbruch river, while the rearguard began a fighting withdrawal, with the rest of the 200,000 troops between them.
 The advance guard’s attack went well.
 The northern column quickly captured three bridges over the Zbruch river, but the southern column was battered by a counterattack delivered by the 4th Guards Tank Army, which penetrated deep into the pocket, capturing Kamenets-Podolsky.
 The loss of this major road and rail hub meant that the escaping Germans had to detour around the city, inevitably slowing their progress.
-A counterattack soon cut off the Soviets in the city, however, and the break-out began to regain momentum.
+A counterattack soon cut off the Soviets in the city, however, and the breakout began to regain momentum.
 Moving by day and night, the Kessel kept moving, and soon secured bridgeheads over the Seret river.

-While Hube’s army escaped to the west, Zhukov and Konev continued to believe that the major break-out attempt would nonetheless be to the south, but Zhukov nonetheless instructed that the attacks on the north and eastern flanks of the pocket be stepped up.
+While Hube’s army escaped to the west, Zhukov and Konev continued to believe that the major breakout attempt would nonetheless be to the south, but Zhukov nonetheless instructed that the attacks on the north and eastern flanks of the pocket be stepped up.
 These attacks achieved little, and many of them fell on positions which had been abandoned as the German troops withdrew toward Proskurov.
 Despite the German attacks to the west, Zhukov kept increasing the Soviet troop density on the southern flank of the pocket in anticipation of an attack that would never come.

 On 30 March von Manstein was informed by the Oberkommando des Heeres that he had been relieved of command, and Hube was on his own pending the arrival of Model to assume command of the army group in succession to von Manstein.

 On the following day the Soviets began belatedly to react to the actuality of the situation.
-A strong armoured force of the 4th Guards Tank Army launched an assault in the north between the Seret and Zbruch.
-Hube’s southern advanced guard turned and halted the Soviet attack, cutting its supply lines and thus rendering the army’s T-34 tanks immobile.
-Despite the fact that he was now taking the break-out attempt seriously, Zhukov nonetheless did not move to block the escaping Germans, and the way to Tarnopol was still open.
+A strong armoured force of the 4th Guards Tank Army launched an assault in the north between the Seret and Zbruch rivers.
+Hube’s southern advanced guard turned and halted the Soviet attack, cutting its supply lines and thus rendering the army’s all-important T-34 medium tanks immobile.
+Despite the fact that he was now taking the breakout attempt seriously, Zhukov nonetheless did not move to block the escaping Germans, and the way to Tarnopol was still open.
 Despite heavy falls of snow, shortage of supplies and total encirclement, the constant movement of Hube’s army meant that spirits were still high, with the men moving in good order and obeying discipline; there were almost no desertions.
 This was all a very stark comparison with the dispirited and defeatist situation that had characterised the earlier encirclements at Stalingrad and Korsun-Shevkenkovsky.

 By 5 April, the advance guards of the northern and southern columns had reached the Strypa river and on the following day, near the town of Buchach, linked with the probing reconnaissance elements of Hausser’s eastward-moving SS divisions.
 In something more than two weeks of heavy combat in bad weather and with few supplies, the 1st Panzerarmee had managed to escape from its encirclement while suffering only moderate casualties (14,242 men including 5,878 killed or missing in action).